 The use of MBS Sessions by the Packet Distribution Method is specified in clause 6.2.

-The above distribution methods may use either a multicast MBS Session or a broadcast MBS Session to distribute content to an MBS Client and may also make use of a set of MBS associated delivery procedures.
+The above distribution methods may use either a multicast MBS Session or a broadcast MBS Session to distribute content to an MBS Client and may also make use of the Object Repair feature, as defined in clause 4.2.5 below.

 4.2.4 User Service Announcement